Meaningful Christian Journeys of Discovery Close to Home

 Day 1: The Convict Church, 1st Anglican, Catholic, Presbyterian services, lunch.
 Early Aboriginal interactions (In the Rocks, CBD & Dawes Point), Dinner

-Day 2: St James, St Stephens, Mitchell Library (Opportunity to view the Hassell papers, papers of Thomas Haweis, founder of the London Missionary Society, Marsden, Macquarie), Tour the Legislative Council, possible lunch at NSW Parliament House, afternoon excursion to Botany Bay & La Perouse, Dinner
+Day 2: St James, St Stephens, Mitchell Library (Opportunity to view the Hassell papers, papers of Thomas Haweis, founder of the London Missionary Society, Marsden, Macquarie), Tour the Legislative Council, lunch at NSW Parliament House, Possibility of St Mary’s for guided tour, free afternoon, Dinner

 Day 3: RiverCat to Cockatoo Island (Convict Chapel) and on to Parramatta (Marsden Story, Elizabeth Macarthur & St John’s Cathedral, Lunch.
 Bus returns to Sydney for drop offs.